laudep/code-gif-generator/README.md

 ## Description
 Code-gif-generator is a tool for generating animated GIF files from code snippets.
 Use them to spice up your blog posts, documentation, or README files.
-Build on top of the CodeMirror editor, more than 150 programming languages are supported.
+Built on top of the CodeMirror editor, more than 150 programming languages are supported.

 - [Online demo](#online-demo)
 - [Installation](#installation)